Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Applications

-Co-partisanship has the largest positive effect ($\hat{\theta} = 0.66$, $p < 0.001$).
-All seven undemocratic actions carry significant negative coefficients, ranging from $-0.46$ (executive orders) to $-0.80$ (prosecuting journalists).
-DML-clustered standard errors exceed unclustered standard errors by a factor of 3.72, reflecting the 13 tasks per respondent.
+Panel~A of Figure~\ref{fig:gs_amce_fraction} reports the average preference parameters $\hat{\theta}_k$ with their 95\% DML confidence intervals.
+Co-partisanship has the largest positive effect ($\hat{\theta} = 0.72$, $p < 0.001$).
+All seven undemocratic actions carry significant negative coefficients from $-0.57$ to $-0.93$, prosecuting journalists most opposed; the two valence violations are larger still---an affair ($-0.98$) and tax evasion ($-1.21$).
+Clustered and unclustered standard errors are essentially identical (ratio $1.04$), as expected when profile contrasts are independently randomized across tasks, leaving little within-respondent correlation in the orthogonal scores; we read this as a consistency check, not evidence of correctness.

-The central claim of \citeauthor{graham2020democracy}'s paper is that only 11.7\% of Americans prioritize democratic principles in their vote choice.
-Our structural model reframes this finding.
-Figure~\ref{fig:gs_amce_fraction} shows that for every undemocratic action, fewer than 5\% of respondents in this sample have $\hat{\beta}_k(\bfZ_i) > 0$.
-For four of seven actions---ignoring courts, gerrymandering (10 seats), prosecuting journalists, and closing polling stations---the fraction is exactly 0\%.
-There is near-universal rejection of undemocratic behavior in this sample.
+\citet{graham2020democracy} themselves go beyond the average penalty, specifying a random-utility logit (see Equation~6 and Table~2, ``Structural Estimates'') and summarizing support for democracy through its \emph{relative weight} ($\approx 18\%$, against $33\%$ for social policy, $27\%$ for economic, and $22\%$ for party) and an implied \emph{marginal rate of substitution}---a value for democracy of $\approx 0.82$ in co-partisanship units, below one.
+Our contribution is to \emph{individualize} this account: in place of a single weight and price, we recover the full distribution of $\hat{\bfbeta}_i$---importance shares, marginal rates of substitution, compensating differentials, and counterfactual vote shares---with a flexible first stage and debiased inference for the averages.

+A central \citet{graham2020democracy} finding is that an undemocratic position costs a candidate only about 11.7\% of vote share on average---roughly one in nine voters punishes an otherwise-preferred candidate for violating democratic principles.
+Our model reframes this finding: Panel~B of Figure~\ref{fig:gs_amce_fraction} reports, for each attribute level, the fraction of respondents whose recovered $\hat{\beta}_{ik}$ is positive versus negative, and for every undemocratic action only a small minority have $\hat{\beta}_{ik} > 0$---at most about $6\%$ overall for the ten-seat gerrymander, a tail estimate that is less precisely identified than the average, and effectively zero for the most-opposed actions.
+Rejection of undemocratic behavior is broad, if not universal.

-The apparent contradiction dissolves once we distinguish between direction and magnitude. \citeauthor{graham2020democracy}'s 11.7\% counts respondents who chose the more democratic candidate regardless of all other attributes---a measure that conflates the strength of democratic preferences with the strength of competing considerations.
-Our structural model shows that, in this sample, virtually all voters \textit{dislike} undemocratic behavior (direction), but many voters weight party and policy considerations \textit{more heavily} (magnitude).
-The disagreement across the electorate is not about whether democracy matters---it is about how much.
+These two facts are complementary, not contradictory.
+The 11.7\% penalty---the share who defect to punish a violation---measures how often democratic preferences prove decisive against competing considerations, not how widely they are held.
+Almost all voters dislike undemocratic behavior (direction), but many weight party and policy more heavily (magnitude): the disagreement is not whether democracy matters but how much.